Haimish Karrasch: International representative rowing

 Karrasch made his Australian representative debut at age eighteen the 1994 World Rowing U23 Championships in Paris in an Australian junior double scull which finished in twelfth place.
 A few weeks later in that same double with Martin Inglis he raced at the 1994 Junior World Rowing Championships in Munich and won a bronze medal.

 At the 1995 World Rowing Championships in Tampere, Finland Karrasch was elevated to the senior squad when he rowed in the lightweight quad scull which finished in sixth place.
-For the 1996 Athens Olympics Karrasch moved into a sweep oared boat when he rowed in the lightweight coxless four to a sixth place in the Olympic final.
+For the 1996 Athens Olympics Karrasch moved into a sweep-oared boat when he rowed in the lightweight coxless four to sixth place in the Olympic final.

-In 1997 still eligible for the World Rowing U23 Championships Karrasch was Australia's lightweight single sculling representative in Milan.
+In 1997 still eligible for the World Rowing U23 Championships Karrasch was Australia's lightweight single-sculling representative in Milan.
 He rowed to a silver medal.
 In 1998 Karrasch held his position as Australia's lightweight single sculler and rowed at two World Rowing Cups in Europe and then at the 1998 World Rowing Championships in Cologne to fourth place.
 At St Catharine's 1999 Karrasch was paired up with Bruce Hick in the double scull.
-Karrasch was in the stroke seat for their heat win and they showed great form in the final into a tough head wind taking the silver medal behind the Italians.
+Karrasch was in the stroke seat for their heat win and they showed great form in the final into a tough headwind taking the silver medal behind the Italians.

 In the 2000 Olympic year Karrasch was again paired with Bruce Hick in the lightweight double scull.
 They rowed at two World Rowing Cups in Europe with Karrasch at stroke.
 At Sydney 2000 with Hick setting the pace this time, they won their heat and looked comfortable in the semi-final until with 500 m to go they were unable to match the final sprint in a very tight race.
 They finished fourth and missed the final.
 They easily won the B final, placing seventh overall.